Introduction

 How UPS Pack and Ship Works: A Step-by-Step Guide

-Now that you’re familiar with the advantages of UPS Pack and Ship, let’s walk through the steps of using this service to simplify your shipping process.
+Now that you’re familiar with UPS Pack and Ship’s advantages let’s walk through the steps for using this service to simplify your shipping process.

 Step 1: Preparation